 Bullet Journal

-The Bullet Journal is a popular method of logging and note taking through the day using a dot-grid notebook, pen, and paper.
+The Bullet Journal1 is a popular method of logging and note taking through the day using a dot-grid notebook, pen, and paper.
 My method for Bullet Journalling follows lightly upon the ideas expressed by the original.

 The Journal Itself